Law Degree Requirements

 To obtain a law degree from Ave Maria Law, we require 90 credit hours for graduation, including a core curriculum of 74 credit hours (6 of which are elective experiential credits).
 A cumulative grade point average of 2.0 is required for continued enrollment and graduation.
-During their first year with a one credit week long course, Legal Skills Enrichment and Case Analysis (CASE), which introduces them to the fundamental principles of legal analysis that they will employ throughout their legal careers.
-In addition, during their first year, students take two-semester courses in Contracts, Torts, Civil Procedure, Property, Moral Foundations of the Law, and Research, Writing, and Advocacy.
+Students begin their first year with a one credit week long course, Legal Skills Enrichment and Case Analysis (CASE), which introduces them to the fundamental principles of legal analysis that they will employ throughout their legal careers.
+In addition, during their first year, students take two-semester courses in Contracts, Torts, Civil Procedure, Property, and Research, Writing, and Advocacy.
 They also take a one semester course in the Moral Foundations of the Law as well as a one-semester course in Criminal Law.

 Research, Writing, and Advocacy addresses a range of lawyering skills, including legal analysis, legal research, counseling, and effective written and oral advocacy.
 In Moral Foundations of the Law, students consider how humanity’s desire to order society forms the basis of legal systems.

 In the second and third years, students explore the foundations of democracy, the philosophies that ground law, and the interaction between ethics and law in Jurisprudence, Professional Responsibility, and Law, Ethics, and Public Policy.